 We have incurred net losses on an annual basis since our inception.
-We incurred net losses of \$325.9 million, \$210.2 million, and \$111.7 million in 2015, 2016, and 2017, respectively, and we had an accumulated deficit of \$1,049.7 million as of December 31, 2017.
+We incurred net losses of \$484.9 million, \$111.7 million, and \$210.2 million, in the years ended December 31, 2018, 2017 and 2016, respectively, and we had an accumulated deficit of \$1,659.5 million as of December 31, 2018.
 As we strive to grow our business, we expect expenses to increase in the near term, particularly as we continue to make investments to scale our business.
 For example, we will need an increasing amount of technical infrastructure to continue to satisfy the needs of our user base.
-We also expect our research and development expenses to increase as we plan to continue to hire employees for our engineering, product, and design teams to support these efforts.
-In addition, we will incur additional rent expense in connection with our move to our new corporate headquarters, and additional general and administrative expenses to support both our growth as well as our transition to being a publicly traded company.
+We also expect our research and development expenses to increase as we plan to continue to hire employees for our new corporate headquarters, and additional general and administrative expenses to support both our growth as well as our transition to being a publicly traded company.
 These investments may not result in increased revenue or growth in our business.
 We may encounter unforeseen or unpredictable factors, including unforeseen operating expenses, complications, or delays, which may result in increased costs.
 Furthermore, it is difficult to predict the size and growth rate of our market, user demand for our platform, user adoption and renewal of our platform, the entry of competitive products and services, or the success of existing competitive products and services.
 As a result, we may not achieve or maintain profitability in future periods.
 If we fail to grow our revenue sufficiently to keep pace with our investments and other expenses, our results of operations and financial condition would be adversely affected.